RU-Hacking/website-2017-spring/README.md

-# R.U.
-Hacking?
+# R. U. Hacking?
-The main R.U.
-Hacking? website for the Spring 2018 hackathon.
+The main R. U. Hacking? website for the Spring 2018 hackathon.